ECUMENICISM: False Unity

 Yet it seems that we all get caught in Satan’s trap of trying to gain the approval of those who are perishing, with no concern for their eternal destiny, while also tacitly denying or minimizing the truth of the One and Only God and his wonderful son Jesus Christ.
 In behaving this way, our hope seems to be that Jesus will be seen in our lives over time.
 But that is not the model Peter and Paul gave us, as they preached boldly and powerfully in the face of overwhelming opposition every where they went.

 When I think about Christians praying with Muslims, it grieves my spirit even more.
 Not only do Muslims deny that Jesus is the Christ, thus making them antichrists per 1 John 2, but their holy book was inspired by Satan himself, which is obvious by it’s deeply heretical content, as well as it’s explicit denial that Jesus is God.
 How can we, as sons and daughters of the Living God, purchased by the blood of Jesus Christ, pray with them as if we are all talking to the same Father?
 1 John 2 makes it clear that we cannot do so and honor God, and 2 Corinthians 6:14-18, emphasizes the same point as well.
-In that passage Paul says, “What harmony is there between Christ and belial, and what does a believer have in common with an unbeliever?
-What agreement is there between the temple of God and idols, for we are the temple of the living God.
-Therefore, COME OUT AND BE SEPARATE FROM THEM…Touch No unclean thing and I will receive you.”
+In that passage Paul says:“…for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?15 And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?16 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.17 Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.”
 (See also, 1 Corinthians 10:21-22).

 All of us should examine our actions, not by what the men before us have done, but by the unchanging scriptures which speak eternal words of truth from the One and Only God who doesn’t change like shifting shadows (James 1:17).
 These scriptures tell us that friendship with the world makes us enemies of God, and that if the world hated Jesus it will hate and reject us as well.(John 15:18-25; James 4:4-5, and 1 John 2:15-17).
 It says that all of us will suffer persecutions and trials for our faith.
 Paul embraced those trials and never ever watered down or minimized the gospel for the sake of relationships.
 He never put peace, friendships, comfort and worldly acceptance over the eternal truths of the gospel…and it cost him dearly.
 But he was willing to pay any price because he considered his present sufferings not worth comparing to the glory that he would receive in heaven when he comes face to face with the one and only God.
-Let us also fight that good fight.
-Let us also finish the race – and most importantly let us all keep the faith.
+May we also fight that good fight.
+May we finish the race – and most importantly may we all keep the faith.

 ****A few additional, excellent verses which specifically address this topic****

-John 17:3 This is eternal life: that they may know you, the only true God, and Jesus Christ whom you have sent.
+John 17:3 “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”

-1 John 4: 2-3 “2 This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, 3 but every spirit that does not acknowledge Jesus is not from God.
-This is the spirit of the antichrist….”
+1 John 4: 2-3 2 “Hereby know ye the Spirit of God: Every spirit that confesseth that Jesus Christ is come in the flesh is of God:3 And every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, whereof ye have heard that it should come; and even now already is it in the world.”

-1 John 4:15 If anyone acknowledges that Jesus is the Son of God, God lives in him and he in God.
+1 John 4:15 15 “Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God.”